Thrilok28021996/nvim/README.md

 1. Clone the git repository to the .config folder
-2. Add the . to the lua style file as it is a dot file
-3. Then run the nvim command in the terminal
+2. Then run the nvim command in the terminal
-4. It will download all the plugins for the neovim setup
+3. It will download all the plugins for the neovim setup